Scieno Sitter: Background

 The program was started in the late summer of 1998.
 Scientologists were mailed software on CDs, and told that the program would help members build Web sites which would then link to Scientology's main site.
 However, recipients of the program were not told that it also had a censorship program, which blocked critical sites from being viewed on the user's computer, if the sites were deemed dangerous.
 Critics of Scientology have referred to the program as "cult mind-control for the 21st century", and asserted that it stifles freedom of speech.
 One software developer stated that though he thought spam filters in general were a good idea, he found it "disturbing" that "a huge number of the terms that are banned are completely unrelated to the stated goals."

 However, a vice president of the Office of Special Affairs branch of Scientology stated that Scientologists "make a personal choice" on whether or not to use the filtering software.
 A different spokesperson claimed that members of Scientology asked for the software, stating: "many of our parishioners want to use the Internet but asked for a filter protection from those elements that have sought to twist and pervert the religion."
-The packaging on the CD mailed to users who specifically request the filter states: "By popular demand from Scientologists, a program has been developed to prevent you from being subjected to 'entheta' and hate mail on the Internet.
-This filter allows you direct access to our sites rapidly, without being dev-t'd by vilifying material, forgeries, and hate messages.
-In this fashion your attention can remain focused on dissemination and setting people's feet on the Bridge to Total Freedom."
+The packaging on the CD mailed to users who specifically request the filter states:

+By popular demand from Scientologists, a program has been developed to prevent you from being subjected to 'entheta' and hate mail on the Internet.
+This filter allows you direct access to our sites rapidly, without being [distracted] by vilifying material, forgeries, and hate messages.
+In this fashion your attention can remain focused on dissemination and setting people's feet on the Bridge to Total Freedom.